jordanmalecki/onemap/README.md

 ```

 This command will fetch, filter, augment, and visualize your OneWheel ride data, and generate both an interactive map and a comprehensive statistical dashboard in the `out` directory.

+### Detailed Functionality

+1. **Fetching Trail Data**: The application connects to the OneWheel app's API to retrieve trail data and saves it to `data/trails.json`.

+2. **Filtering Rides**: It filters the fetched trail data to identify rides within the specified distance from your location, using a Haversine distance calculation.
+The results are saved to `data/filtered_rides.json`.

+3. **Augmenting Ride Data**: The filtered rides are then augmented with detailed coordinates and additional ride information, if available.
+This augmented data is stored in `data/user_rides.json` and `data/coordinates.json`.

+4. **Visualizing Data**: The application generates several visualizations:
+   - **Ride Maps**: Visual representations of rides plotted on a map.
+   - **Statistics**: Various statistical charts and graphs related to the rides.

+### Notes

+- **Configuration File Management**: The `config.json` file is dynamically created and should not be tracked by Git.
+Ensure it is listed in `.gitignore` to prevent it from being included in commits.
+- **Module Errors**: Ensure `calmap` and `setuptools` are included in `requirements.txt` to avoid missing module errors.
+- **Repository Update**: Use the latest repository link provided above, as the old one is outdated.

 ## Contributing